dennisfarmer/sonification-pca/README.md

 See `sonification.ck` for implementation of selecting which feature tags are used for which parameters; it is mostly a trial-based process of seeing which parameters are useful to map to specific tags that correlate with specific principal components to craft an interpretable story, but I think I landed on a parameter mapping that makes a bit of sense.

+Note that not all 50 original features are used in the sonification, and in most cases an average of tag values are used to perform a parameter mapping.
+Since all the complicated math utilized in this project strongly places this sonification in the "model-based" category, it is less likely that we will have a solid grounded motivation to be precise about which tags match to which parameters, since for instance it is hard to tell the exact difference be4tween "electronic", "electronica", and "electro".
+In addition, enumerating over all 50 original features and finding a specific parameter to map them to would result in an overly complex sonification result, which would muddy the interpretability of it and result in a random noise generator.

+Selecting the feature tags based on their correlations with the principal components allows the crafting of a story based on statistical rigor, while also allowing room for some creativity and musification of the interpretation of the data.

 ```py